Beloth/Ostston/Next/Notes.md

 "Good Evening.
 My employer wished me to give you this" He hands Angus a letter.
 Nods his head re enters the carrage and they are off.

+####Returning to the Order
+Need a name for the party
+Rewarded with 750gp and a stamp/mark to stamp contracts with "Congratulations on becoming members of the Order of the Anvil"

+Barracks to stay.
+Commision weapons and armour.
+Training in martial ways.
+As you gain more reputation you gain access to more lucative contracts.

+"I will send work to the High Marshal"

+####Investigation

+You will be rewarded for any informtion you bring me regarding these cultists and where our missing citizens are.

+#####Toys
+Marshal suggests visiting the craftsman quarters.
+Investigation check DC 10+ After wondering around the craftsmans quarters you notice that several shop signs have small patterns similar to the ones on the toys on them
+DC 15+ you find a sign with the same symbol as Eli's whistle.

+Talking to the owner, the marks indicate which apprentice made the item.
+It was a pratice brought in long ago.
+He points to a wall where many symbols hang.
+These are all the apprentices that learnt their craft in this very shop and have gone on to greater things.

+Looking at the whistler "Yes this is something we would have an apprentice make.
+It would help teach them precision" "While we do try to sell them to give a bit of additional income to the appentice, they rarely sell so we tend to wait till there is a small stockpile and then donate them to a local orphanage."
+The last one would have been about a month ago to the Our Lady's orphange just outside the city to the East.
+It is about an hours walk from the city

+#####Orphanage
+Seems very quite.
+Metal fence, gate appears wide open.
+If they look round the back there is what appears to be a recent burial.
+Front door slightly ajar.

 ####Library of Ostston